 - Chapter Seven:

-In 2009, 27 percent of refugees screened in Minnesota had at least one intestinal parasite with the highest rates among Southeast Asians and sub-Saharan Africans.
+In 2011, 21 percent of refugees screened in Minnesota had at least one intestinal parasite, with the highest prevalence among Southeast Asians (25 percent).

 - Chapter Eight:

-In 2009, 43 cases of malaria were reported to MDH.
-Forty-one case-patients likely acquired malaria in Africa.
+In 2011, 47 cases of malaria were reported to MDH.
+Thirty-eight case-patients likely acquired malaria in Africa.

 - Chapter Nine: Child

-Refugee children have up to 7 times the risk of lead poisoning compared with the general population of MN children.
+In 2010, Refugee children had up to three times the risk of lead poisoning compared with the general population of Minnesota children.